gdm413229/swwmgz_m/README.md

 * Keys and map exits: If you've picked up an Omnisight, key items and any exit lines will be marked and labeled, along with a little distance indicator in map units.
 Note that this doesn't work for script-triggered exits.
+* Usable/shootable switches and others: If visible, these will also show up once you pick up an Omnisight.

 These components are toggleable.